kyookuhmbuh/kyookuhmbuh.github.io/_posts/2024-06-26-yet-another-ugly-way-to-implement-cpos.md

 The following proposals may help improve your mental health a little:

-- [P2279R0](https://wg21.link/p2279r0): We need a language mechanism for customization points
+- [P2279R0](https://wg21.link/p2279r0): We need a language mechanism for customization points;
-- [P2547R1](https://wg21.link/p2547r1): Language support for customisable functions
+- [P2547R1](https://wg21.link/p2547r1): Language support for customisable functions.

 I can only wish that someday there will be language support for proper customization.